QuantEcon/lecture-source-py/source/rst/numba.rst

 However, that subset is ever expanding.

-Numba is now quite effective at compiling classes.
+For example, Numba is now quite effective at compiling classes.

 If a class is successfully compiled, then its methods acts as JIT-compiled functions.